Indeterminate Forms#

 We evaluate these limits by plugging in \(x=5\):

-This means that the given limit is an indeterminate form of type \(0/0\), so we need to do more work to evaluate it.
+This means that the given limit is an indeterminate form of type \(0/0\), so we need to simplify the function before we can evaluate the limit.

 Step 2: Factor numerator and/or denominator and simplify.